Operation: Bouncy Castle

 Build #

-The build itself was not without plenty of difficulties.
+The build itself was full of numerous complications and difficulties.
 One does not wake up in the morning and simply think, 'today I shall build an antenna.'
-Materials must be gotten, and plans on how to build need to be made.
+Materials must be gotten, and plans on how to build need to be set to minutest of detail.
 Almost every step of the build was very difficult to achieve with a measurable amount of success.

 1. Cutting perfectly circular plates for the antenna elements proved considerably more difficult than expected.
 For this, an angle grinder was utilized with various discs.
-When a large "D"-shaped clamp was mounted to a vice to expose as much of the surface as possible, this produced pleasingly rounded plates.
+When a large "D"-shaped clamp was mounted to a vice to expose as much of the surface as possible, this produced plates that were round enough to create an illusion of a circular shape.
+Due to the large angle grinder used, the thicker plates were the easiest to work with.
+The thinner plates were actually cut out with a pair of tin snips.

-2. Cutting square pipe was also a challenge.
+2. Cutting pipe squarly was also a challenge.
 This is primarily due to the small size of the spacers needed.
-The 5.5mm spacer was obviously the most difficult to cut.
+The 5.5mm spacer was obviously the most difficult to cut with an angle grinder.
 Contrary to conventional thinking, a larger pipe cutter worked better than the smaller cutter as it required less force to rotate.
-Using a micrometer to check appropriate thickness, this eventually provided creation of spacers that were acceptable.
+Using a micrometer to check appropriate thickness, this eventually provided to create spacers that were close enough to not argue about.